DataDog/documentation/content/en/serverless/guide/layer_not_authorized.md

 ## Permissions
 Occasionally users accidentally explictly `DENY` permission for their functions to perform `lambda:GetLayerVersion`.
 Some [resource-based][2] policy configurations can cause an explicit `DENY`.
 Additionally IAM [Policy Boundaries][3] may also cause an explict `DENY` for `lambda:GetLayerVersion`.

 To test this, use an IAM user attached to the same IAM Policy your Lambda function uses, and test the `get-layer-version` command as listed above.
+The command should succeed with no errors.

 ## Get help